bbalganjjm/natural_js/docs/implementation/m10-plan.md

 Update `docs/v2/grid.md`, examples, indexes, `docs/log.md`, and this plan with each slice.
 Keep `npm run docs:check -- --changed` at zero errors and independent `verified` fields honest.
 Do not recreate 1.x option names, copy the old Grid, add a generic table/clipboard library, alter the M9 beta artifact, or pull M11/M12 into M10.

-Review and approve the M10.0 reference screen, selected capabilities, and public HTML/TS examples before runtime implementation.
-Revisit the scope if a slice needs a new Rows mutation contract or changes basic Grid behavior.
+The user approved proceeding with M10.
+The inferred M10.0 reference screen and public HTML/TS example are now implemented without a runtime or public API change.
+Review this concrete fixture before any M10 runtime mutation; revisit scope if a slice needs a new Rows contract or changes basic Grid behavior.
+Manual assistive-technology checks remain open; use the repository-local cache for repeat Firefox runs on this host.

 # Related